 Even though it won't be as impressive as the summer's Perseid meteor shower, NASA officials say there should be about 15-20 meteors per hour that can be seen.

 Pumpkin-colored shelf fungi climbing a tree at Goodenow Grove Nature Preserve took top honors in November's portion of the Preserve the Moment photo contest.

-The 891-acre Goodenow Grove Nature Preserve was acquired between 1938 and 2007.
-The preserve is part of the Plum Creek preservation system, which conserves more than 2,300 acres
+The 525-acre McKinley Woods was acquired between 1931 and 2004.
+The preserve is part of the Des Plaines River preservation system, which conserves more than 2,400 acres.

 The 445-acre Hammel Woods was acquired between 1930 and 2011.
 The preserve is part of the DuPage River preservation system, which conserves more than 1,500 acres.

 These little critters can make quite a mess and here's the photo to prove it.

 Members of the public can go to Facebook and vote on the winner of our annual photo contest through January 17.

 For nearly 40 years, 'Camp Crete' offered a well-rounded camping experience for all scouts at what's now Goodenow Grove Nature Preserve.

 02/08/19: Discover the natural history of the various Will County owls and why they call at this time of year.